 Onions don’t always soften up in the slow cooker, and I really, REALLY dislike crunchy onions in soups and stews.
 So cooking them in the microwave gets the process started.
 It’s a lot like if you were to sauté them…it just gets that crunch gone!

-I like the combo of peas and carrots in my chicken and dumplings, but you can honestly use just about any type of veggies you prefer!
+The combination of peas and carrots is classic in chicken and dumplings, but you can use just about any type of veggies you prefer, or omit them entirely.

 Looking For More Slow Cooker Recipes?
 Try These:Print

 This easy slow cooker chicken and dumplings recipe is quick to prep and the perfect comfort food for busy evenings!